 Next to the administrative palace is the Old Tower of Gate, build in the period of Iancu Of Hunedoara.
 At that time, the tour had 2 levels provided with battlements for defense.

-From the Old Tower of Gate we enter in The White Tower located just in front of this one, to exterior.
-It was meant to protect the entrance in the moment when was open the door from the Old Tour of entrance.
-It was built 1916, in the period of Gabriel Bathlem.
+From the Old Tower of Gate we enter in The White Tower located just in front of this one.
+The White Tower protected the entrance, during the time when the door from the Old Tour of entrance was open.
+They built it in 1916 , in the period of Gabriel Bathlem.

 From all the legends of the Corvin Castle one is about the fountain of 25m and one is about Bears’ Pitt.